akanadocs/docs-test/sp/database-maintenance.md

 ##### Step 1: Create new tables #####

 Create new, paritioned tables with a _NEW suffix.
+Note that the 'PARTITION BY RANGE (REQUESTDTS) INTERVAL' clause will result in new partitions being created automatically.

 ```
 CREATE TABLE MO_USAGE_NEXTHOP_NEW (